Supernode (circuit)

 In circuit theory, a supernode is a theoretical construct that can be used to solve a circuit.
 This is done by viewing a voltage source on a wire as a point source voltage in relation to other point voltages located at various nodes in the circuit, relative to a ground node assigned a zero or negative charge.
+A supernode exists when an ideal voltage source appears between any two nodes of an electric circuit.

 Each supernode contains two nodes, one non-reference node and another node that may be a second non-reference node or the reference node.
 Supernodes containing the reference node have one node voltage variable.
 For nodal analysis, the supernode construct is only required between two non-reference nodes.

 Nodal analysis

-It is related to Kirchhoff's Current Law which states that the total or algebraic sum of currents meeting at a junction or node is zero.
+It is related to Kirchhoff's current law which states that the total or algebraic sum of currents meeting at a junction or node is zero.
 Every junction where two or more branches meet is a node.
 One of the nodes in the network is taken as reference node.
 If there are n nodes in any network, the number of simultaneous equation to be solved will be (n-1).